Westport Walkabout

 Route B

-From the Olde Railway Hotel, cross the street and turn right.
-You will see Holy Trinity Church ahead on your left.
+As you leave The Clew Bay Hotel, turn left you will see Holy Trinity Church ahead on your left.
 This gothic-style church was built in 1872.

 Take the left turn before the church, pass Carrowbeg College, Lidl, and some commercial units on your right, until to come to an entrance for Westport House, on the grounds of Hotel Westport.